How to Write Effective Job Descriptions

 Regardless of the choice of methodology, there are a few tips that will be helpful in any situation.

 • Write with your employees and their reality in mind.
-Make sure that you have understood the purpose, processes, and targets of a job.
+Ensure you understand the purpose, processes, and targets of a job.
 Don’t forget about the intersections and relations to other stakeholders.

 • Don’t use jargon or buzzwords.
-This is meaningless content that causes lengthy descriptions which nobody will want to read or use.
+These are meaningless content that creates lengthy descriptions that nobody will want to read or use.

-• Be attentive about your use of adjectives, e.g., differentiating a “complex” from an even “more complex” work situation.
+• Be attentive about using adjectives, e.g., differentiating a “complex” from an even “more complex” work situation.
 These descriptions only serve to justify a specific grade for a job.
 Our tip: Keep your descriptions clean from any kind of evaluation.
 If you want to indicate a reasoning for the value of a specific role (job grade), create a distinct field for that purpose.

 • Be specific.
-But also, be abstract enough to use parts of a job description for another role when applicable.
-There are many intersections in between roles, and you should take advantage of them to increase your own efficiency.
+However, it should also be abstract enough to use parts of a job description for another role when applicable.
+There are many intersections between roles, and you should take advantage of them to increase your own efficiency.
 It also helps to have a similar wording for similar situations.

-• Be clear about the environment of a job, whether it’s more target-oriented or more process-oriented.
-Style and content of the accountabilities should reflect this appropriately.
+• Be clear about the job’s environment, whether it’s more target-oriented or more process-oriented.
+The style and content of the accountabilities should reflect this appropriately.

 • Have someone review the job descriptions.
-Ensure at least a four eyes concept.
+Ensure at least a four-eye concept.

 • Job descriptions should be consistent to be of true value.
-Set guidelines before your team gets started and make regular cross checks to increase their quality and usability.
+Set guidelines before your team gets started and cross-check them regularly to increase their quality and usability.

-• In organizations of up to 1.000 employees you will be able to organize the process in an Excel sheet.
+• In organizations of up to 1.000 employees, you can organize the process in an Excel sheet.
 From that point on, complexity rises sharply.
-You might be better served with a dedicated software.
+You might be better served with dedicated software.

-• Job descriptions should be a living organism.
-They only unleash their true value for HR tasks – and specifically for strategic workforce planning – if they reflect the organization’s reality.
+• Job descriptions should be living organisms.
+They only unleash their true value for HR tasks—specifically for strategic workforce planning—if they reflect the organization’s reality.
 Update them occasionally.
 Implement a process for continuous updates before you announce the project as successfully completed.

-For a comprehensive overview of how to maximize the value of job descriptions in your company, have a look at The Ultimate Guide to Job Architecture.
-Your final job descriptions will lilely look a bit different because you write for your own, specific reality, but our sample can give you an idea of what is considered an effective job description to work with.
+For a comprehensive overview of maximizing the value of job descriptions in your company, look at The Ultimate Guide to Job Architecture.
+Your final job descriptions will likely look a bit different because you write for your own specific reality, but our sample can give you an idea of an effective job description.